civictechdc/us-congress-pizza-flag-tracker/tasks.md

 - Discuss MVP
 - PyCharm IDE
-- Look for the words START HERE
+- Fix populating data when click on edit - create new route for get_by_uuid

 ## Everyday TDD